 — Bleacher Report (@BleacherReport) February 5, 2021

-On Thursday night, February 4, 2021, just three days before Super Bowl LV, Chiefs assistant coach Britt Reid was involved in a multi car accident involving two young children.
+On Thursday night, February 4, 2021, just three days before Super Bowl LV, Chiefs assistant coach Britt Reid was involved in a multi-car accident involving two young children.
 The three-vehicle accident left a 5-year-old with "life-threatening injuries" and a 4-year-old with non-life-threatening injuries, according to ESPN.

 The son of head coach Andy Reid was driving a white Dodge Ram Laramie Sport pickup truck that hit a Chevrolet Impala on the side of an entrance ramp to Interstate 435.
 The Impala had run out of gas, and the passengers called for help, which arrived via a Chevrolet Traverse that was parked next to it.
+Per CBS Sports, Reid hit the left front of the Impala and then the right rear of the Traverse.

 ESPN reported that via a search warrant Britt told a Kansas City Police Department officer that he had two to three alcoholic drinks and had taken prescription Adderall.
 ESPN also reported from the warrant that a KCPD officer said Britt's eyes were bloodshot and smelled "a moderate odor of alcoholic beverages."

+The car crash isn't the first time Britt Reid had been involved in trouble.
 In 2007, he flashed a gun at another driver on the road and was sentenced to eight to 23 months in prison after pleading guilty to a road rage incident.
-The follower year, he pleaded guilty to DUI charges after hitting a shopping cart in a parking lot.
+The following year, he pleaded guilty to DUI charges after hitting a shopping cart in a parking lot.

 Early Life & College Career